clvx/wikiland/kubernetes/digitalocean.md

 type: nodes, try downloading a new cluster configuration file.
 The certificates will be valid for one week from the time of the download.

-### Storage
+## Storage

 **TEST VOLUME LIFECYCLE WITH KUBERNETES AND WITHOUT KUBERNETES**

-- Block Storage is prpovision in units called volumens.
+- Block Storage is provision in units called volumens.

 - Volumes function as generic block devices.